+Plant cell Animal cell

+Comparatively larger Usually smaller in size

+in size

-Plant cell Animal cell Comparatively larger in size Usually smaller in size Cell wall is present Cell wall is absent The components of Golgi body are diffused in plant cells and are called dictyosomes Golgi bodies are well developed and present near nucleus Centrosome and centrioles are absent Centrosome and centrioles are present Plastids are present Plastids are absent Reserved food is stored in the form of starch or oil Reserve food is stored in the form of glycogen In a mature plant cell, usually there is a single large vacuole present Vacuoles are absent in animal cell.
+Cell wall is present Cell wall is absent

+The components of Golgi body are diffused in plant cells and are called dictyosomes Golgi bodies are well developed and present near nucleus Centrosome and centrioles are absent Centrosome and centrioles are present Plastids are present Plastids are absent Reserved food is stored in the form of starch or oil Reserve food is stored in the form of glycogen In a mature plant cell, usually there is a single large vacuole present Vacuoles are absent in animal cell.
 Even if present, they are smaller in size and are scattered.

-Milestone 2 -
+Check Your Progress 2 -

 - 1. Secretion of enzymes, mucus and hormones is done by

-- (a) Golgi apparatus. (b) mitochondria.
+- (a) Golgi apparatus.

+- (b) mitochondria.

+- (c) ribosomes.

-- (c) ribosomes. (d) plastids.
+- (d) plastids.

-- Ans. (a) Golgi apparatus.
+Ans. (a) Golgi apparatus.

 - 2. Lysosomes are responsible for

 - (a) protein synthesis.

 - (b) digestion of organic molecules.

 - (c) fat synthesis.

 - (d) fat emulsification.

-- Ans. (b) digestion of organic molecules.
+Ans. (b) digestion of organic molecules.

-3. Which is common in plant and animal cells?
+- 3. Which is common in plant and animal cells?

+- (a) Centriole

+- (b) Central vacuole

+- (c) Mitochondria

+- (d) Plastids